 Connect the transceiver receiver and test equipment as shown in figure 2, with or without the isolation transformer, as necessary.
 Modulate the FM signal generator with standard audio test modulation and set it to the standard test frequency.
-With the signal generator adjusted for 1-mV output, adjust the receiver volume control for an audio output power of 5 W and measure the audio distortion.
+With the signal generator adjusted for 1-mV output, adjust the receiver volume control for an audio output power of 500 mW and measure the audio distortion.
+Repeat at an audio output power of 3-12 mW for those transceivers used with earphones.